mindspore-ai/models/official/cv/crnn_seq2seq_ocr/README.md

 ## [Dataset](#content)

 For training and evaluation, we use the French Street Name Signs (FSNS) released by Google as the training data, which contains approximately 1 million training images and their corresponding ground truth words.
+Note that these datasets are very large.

+- Dataset size：~200GB，~1M 150*600 colored images with a label indicating the text within the image.
+    - Train：200GB，1M, images
+    - Test：4GB，24,404 images
+- Data format：binary files
+    - Note：Data will be processed in dataset.py

 ## [Environment Requirements](#contents)